camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 # Extended Camunda Run CORS configuration properties

 Version 7.17 of the Camunda Run distribution brings new [CORS configuration properties][cors-properties].
 There are no changes in the existing CORS behavior.
-The new CORS configuration properties allow for additional parameters, like credentials support, to be set on the CORS Filter.
+The new CORS configuration properties rather allow you to set additional parameters on the CORS filter like credentials support.

 [cors-properties]: {{< ref "/user-guide/camunda-bpm-run.md#cross-origin-resource-sharing" >}}